lfe/lfe/doc/src/lfe_guide.7.md

 cl:coerce  object  type
 ```

-Furthmore, there is an include file which developers may which to utilize in
+Furthermore, there is an include file which developers may which to utilize in
 their LFE programs: `(include-lib "lfe/include/cl.lfe")`.
 Currently this offers
 Common Lisp predicates, but may include other useful macros and functions in
 the future.
 The provided predicate macros wrap the various `is_*` Erlang